jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 ---

 Jesus, the **Living Christ**, gives influence, power, and healing through the **Living Water**.
-And each of us is invited to take it up, even bind to it— and become a **Living Witness** of His goodness.
+And each of us is invited to take it up, even covenant or bind to it— and become a **Living Witness** of His goodness.